• Skip to primary navigation

 • If making more than one flavor, divide the bread evenly and place it into bowls.

-• Mix until all the bread is covered in butter.
-Season with your desired spices, and mix again.
+• Season with your desired spices and mix well, making sure everything is well coated.
 Taste and adjust the seasoning if needed.

 • Allow the croutons to cool for 15-20min before serving.